The Ring L-Sit is a static strength hold performed on gymnastics rings that intensely trains the abs and core body.

 Ring L-Sit Guide

-The Ring L-sit exercise involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.
+The L-sit is a stable gymnastics exercise that involves supporting yourself on gymnastic / fitness rings with the legs bent at a 90 degree angle to the torso, so that the body forms an 'L' shape.

 The L-sit is an excellent core body strength hold that will develop the abdominals, adding overall muscular density without too much muscle mass.
 In addition to working the abs the exercise will develop strength and endurance in the hips and tripces too.